The Best Diet for Overactive Bladder

 Altering fluid intake isn’t the only dietary intervention that can improve OAB symptoms.
 As with all body systems, eating a well-balanced, nutritious diet helps promote healthy bladder function.
 This is especially true when dietary changes are paired with other first-line OAB treatments, such as bladder training and pelvic floor exercises.

 To promote healthy bladder function, patients should make sure to include plenty of fruits and vegetables in their diets.
 Fruits and vegetables provide important sources of vitamins and fiber, both of which are necessary to keep the bladder and bowel working properly.
-Such foods include:
+The best foods for overactive bladder include:

 • Fruits: Bananas, apples, grapes, coconut, watermelon, strawberries, raspberries, and blackberries